 The 10 Women Campaign builds a bridge between women in the arts and civic life.
 It is an evening of performances by Flyaway Productions and various guest artists and intimate, personal acceptance speeches by each of the awardees.
 Those who attend gain tremendous insight into the motivation and issues important to each woman that we honor.
 We also host a pre-event reception where guests are invited to meet and talk with the awardees face to face.

 The 10 Women Campaign awards are presented by 10 leading women in the San Francisco dance/performance community.
-Through this aspect of the 10 Women Campaign, we are encouraging dance as a vehicle for community gathering.
+Through this aspect of the 10 Women Campaign, we are encouraging races for community gathering.
+Every driver will need to learn about street safety before they go out on a drive, click over here to see what they learned.
 We also hope to bring visibility to female leadership inherent to – but often overlooked in – the Bay Area’s contemporary dance community.
 The 10 Women are nominated each year by the awardees from the previous year.

 To give you a head start on the event, I spoke with one of this year’s honorees, Yvette Mari Robes, former director of BMagic and a great friend to Bayview Hunters Point.